20 Other Ways to Say “Did You Sleep?”

 2. Example 2: “After that big event, were you able to catch some Z’s and recover?”

-See also 20 Other Ways to Say "Please Let Me Know What You Think"
+See also 20 Other Ways to Say "I Agree" in an Essay

 5. How did you fare in the sleep department?